khynguyen/mcb185_homework/participation.md

 	+ Went to class on Tuesday
 	+ Went to class of Thursday
 	+ Did a Unit 3 assessment Tuesday night
+	+ Total points: 3
 - Week 8
+	+ Went to class on Tuesday
+	+ Went to class on Thursday
 - Week 9
 - Week 10